 A list of “recognized” non-Israeli rabbis entitled to testify and provide proof of Judaism acceptable to the Israeli Chief Rabbinate was published in 2018.
 The Rabbinate refused to make the list publicly available until forced to do so after a lawsuit by the Israeli NGO “Itim”.
 Itim is an Israeli organization dedicated to helping people navigate Israeli religious bureaucracy.
 The same lawsuit revealed a “blacklist” of rabbis whose authority to provide proof of Judaism is not recognized.

-Attorney Joshua Pex is an expert on immigration to Israel at the Israeli law office of Cohen, Decker, Pex, Brosh.
+Attorney Joshua Pex is an expert on immigration to Israel at our Israeli law office.
 In this article, Joshua will explain the need for a recognized rabbi’s recommendation for Aliyah to Israel.
 He will discuss the issue of requiring proof of Judaism in the context of Israeli legislation and Jewish history.

 What is Proof of Judaism, and who needs this approval?

 Israel is the nation-state of the Jewish people.
 Immigration or Aliyah to Israel are mostly reserved for Jews or family members and spouses of Jews.
 Article 1 of the Law of Return states that “every Jew is entitled to immigrate to Israel”.
 Article 4b defines a “Jew” as someone who was born to a Jewish mother or converted to Judaism.
 However, the law does not define exactly what documents are needed to prove someone is Jewish.
 Moreover, there is nothing in the Israeli law or in official regulations of the Ministry of the Interior which determines who is a “recognized rabbi” qualified to provide a certificate of proof of Judaism.
 Nor are there official guidelines explaining Aliyah applicants how can they obtain such proof.